EDUCBA

 VBA Range Cells – Example #2

 Now let us change the colors of the specific range of cells.
-For demonstration purpose, I have made cell range B2:C5 in red color.
+For demonstration purposes, I have made cell range B2:C5 in red color.
 With the VBA range function, I want to select them and clear the font.
 Here is the original representation of those cells.

 Follow the below steps to use Excel VBA Range Cells.